 One of the most fascinating and enjoyable aspects of succulents is the ease with which they can be propagated, or bred, into new plants!
 This can be achieved by a variety of means such as leaf cuttings, offsets, stem cuttings, or seeds.

 There are more than 2,000 species of cacti and succulents.
 Cactus and succulent seeds are generally available from commercial seed companies.
-You can click this link and purchase from Amazon.
-Because we are Affiliates!
-CLICK!.

 The genus and species of your succulent(s) will determine the most effective means of propagation.